-The Brother Of Murdered DNC Staffer Seth Rich Is Suing Over The WikiLeaks-Related Conspiracy Theories
+The Brother Of Slain DNC Staffer Seth Rich Is Suing Over The Wikileaks-Related Conspiracy Theories

 Now, Aaron Rich is suing Butowsky and the media outlets over the suggestion that his brother participated in and covered up the alleged email leak.

-The suit, filed this week in the US District Court for the District of Columbia, alleges that Butowsky and Couch, along with America First Media and the Washington Times, promoted the false idea that Aaron Rich used his expertise as a defense contractor to help his brother leak DNC emails to WikiLeaks, was paid for his work, and concealed this behavior.
+The suit alleges that Butowsky and Couch, along with America First Media and the Washington Times, promoted the false idea that Aaron Rich used his expertise as a defense contractor to help his brother leak DNC emails to WikiLeaks, was paid for his work, and concealed this behavior.

 The suit cites a Periscope video from Aug.
 15, 2017, in which Couch and Butowsky chat in the comments, stating, “Aaron Rich needs to come out and admit money in his account,” while claiming he accepted payment from WikiLeaks.